leios/space-junk/src/content/lars_2.md

     Maybe make other smalltalk because Jake talks about this later.

 About a minute later, you launched yourself up and began looking around before your eyes settled on me.
-You smiled and chuckled, looking back at Jake, "Would you believe there was a time I was faster than him?"
+You laughed softly before looking back at Jake, "Would you believe there was a time I was faster than him?"

 I walked over without really saying anything, so you continued a bit.